Chart Color Schemes

 Health performance in Narrabri Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Narrabri Surrounds faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-Approximately 49% (~2,196 people) have private health cover, compared to the national average of 55.3%.
+Approximately 49% (~2,196 people) of its total population has private health cover, compared to the national average of 55.3%.

 Frequently Asked Questions - Health